NethermindEth/starknet.go/docs/developers.md

 - [a set of examples](https://github.com/eqlabs/pathfinder/blob/main/crates/pathfinder/rpc_examples.sh)
   from the eqlabs/pathfinder project that provides RPC tests with the project.
-  Note that the [go-ethereum] implementation of openrpc only support positional arguments and, some of these examples must be changed into positional calls.
+  Note that the [go-ethereum] implementation of openrpc only supports positional arguments and, some of these examples must be changed into positional calls.
 - `#🦦| starknet.go` channel in the discord from Starknet.

 ## How to interact with accounts?

 An important part of interacting with Starknet consists in interacting accounts.
-The reason is that you need go through an account to run transactions, including to create a contract from a class.
-That is why you should understand what is an account is and how to interact with it.
+The reason is that you need to go through an account to run transactions, including to create a contract from a class.
+That is why you should understand what an account is and how to interact with it.

 The devil living in the details, there are specificities associated with account implementations.
 For instance, you might find that one account does not